mCRL2org/mCRL2/doc/sphinx/developer_manual/libraries/utilities/utilities_library.rst

      The actual execution of the tool happens in the virtual member function :mcrl2:`run`.
-     The developer has to override this function to add the behavior of the tool The :mcrl2:`execute` member function, after the
-     command line parameters have been parsed.
+     The developer has to override this function to add the behavior of the tool The :mcrl2:`run` function is called from the :mcrl2:`execute` member function, after the command line parameters have been parsed.

   #.
 Set some parameters in the constructor